SomethingNewUK/somethingnewuk.github.io/watch_and_listen.md

 {% include youtube.html id="IuGsN3Fywhc" %}

-### Open Data Institute Friday Lunchtime Lecture: "Data for Democracy"

-James talks about the open source and data publishing aspects of Something New, including the manifesto and how we publish our finances.

-{% include youtube.html id="g15FhQkQ6IQ" %}

-### "How to stand for Parliament" at Electromagnetic Field 2014

-James talks about deciding to stand for election, what he's learned so far about how to do it, and why we should all be stepping up.

-{% include youtube.html id="X7BLpS4cM4o" %}
 ## Podcasts

 The Open Revolution podcast is an independent, semi-regular podcast where James and interviewer Charlie (and occasionally others) talk about the OpenPolitics Manifesto, the open-source manifesto adopted by Something New.
 Each episode focuses on one particular area of policy, along with some discussion of current issues.